aaronhanks876/Hilliard_smart_lighting/README.md

 - The RGB speed and brightness sliders both send the result directly onto their respective topics, which are read by the RGB boxes.
 - The RGB connection works by setting the connection status when a given box sends a connection or disconnection message.
 ##### AC
 - The AC code is far simpler than the RGB code, because it does not have advanced controls to control the individual boxes.
-It works in four phases instead of eight.
+It works in five phases instead of eight.
   1. The code receives a trigger from an MQTT node (the contents of the signal do not matter)
-  2. FINISH THIS LATER
+  2. The trigger is sent to two different switches (one for each box), each of which checks if its assigned box is on
+  3. The trigger is sent through a change node, and is changed into the number for the mode set in the UI
+  4. The message is sent through a delay node, which delays it so that it will be in sync with the RGB boxes
+  5. The message is sent to an MQTT node which publishes to the proper topic for its assigned box
+- AC connection status works in the same way as RGB connection status
 ##### Broker
 - The connection display works by giving each box a number variable for its connection.
 If it is connected, then it is a one, and if it is not connected, then it is a 0.
 All these variable are summed and displayed in a gauge in the user interface
 - Test lights buttons work by using an MQTT node to send a signal to the same topic the music processing code sends signals on.